 1 tablespoon of peppercorns

-1 to 2 large chunks of light smoking wood, such as lemon or coffee wood
+1 to 2 large chunks of light smoking wood, such as apple, pecan, lemon or coffee wood

 Pour 3 quarts of very cold water into a large container (I use an inverted plastic cake safe).
 Add the brine mixture and when it is completely chilled, submerge the pork into the cure.
 If the meat tries to float, place a heavy weight on top of it to keep it in the brining solution.
 Place the container in the refrigerator for 3 to 5 days.
 Turn the pork over every day to make sure it cures evenly.